FarisTheAncient/Archipelago/worlds/fuzzer/README.md

         """
         pass

-    def after_generate(self, multiworld):
+    def after_generate(self, multiworld, output_dir):
         """
         This method will be called once per generation except if the generation timed out.
         If you need to inspect the failure, use `reclassify_outcome` instead.
-        If the generation, multiworld is the object returned by archipelago on success, otherwise it's None
+        If the generation succeeds, multiworld is the object returned by archipelago on success, otherwise it's None
         """
         pass